roe-dl/weewx-skyfield-almanac/README.md

 Calendar events do not require a heavenly body.
 They refer to earth.
 This extension provides the events described in the WeeWX customization guide, but calculated using Skyfield.
-They happen independent of your location on earth at same instant all over the world.
+They happen independent of your location on earth at the same instant all over the world.
 The local time differs only.
 Here is a list of available events:

 Previous event | Next event |